 I’ve included a few of my favorite classic middle grade books, but also some new, highly acclaimed, and popular books for middle schoolers, kids, and tweens.

 I haven’t read all of these yet, but I plan to use this list to choose books from book fairs and book club order forms that come home from school.
+When I’m looking for middle school books for girls for my own daughters, these are the books I’m starting with.

 I want to build out our library of middle school books with books that my kids are likely to love and read over and over again.